 |Kailua, Kona, Hawai‘i Island, 19.6 o N||May 17, 12:20 p.m.||July 24, 12:31 p.m.|

 |South Point, Hawai‘i Island, 18.9 o N||May 14, 12:19 p.m.||July 27, 12:29 p.m.|

 About the Planetarium

-The planetarium has 70 seats and serves 70,000 people a year.
-The planetarium focuses on programs about Hawai‘i; a hallmark of its programs is the blending of live and prerecorded elements within each program.
+The Planetarium has 64 seats and serves 70,000 people a year.
+The planetarium focuses on programs about Hawaiʻi, blending live and prerecorded elements within each program.